 Breakfast on the go just got a whole lot better.
-These easy raspberry lime overnight chia puddings make a delicious breakfast, snack, or even dessert with some whipped cream!
+These easy raspberry lime vegan chia puddings make a delicious breakfast, snack, or even dessert with some whipped cream!
 They’re easy to make and dairy free.

 - 5 minute PB & J overnight oats

 - Fluffy lemon blueberry pancakes

 - Coconut Strawberry Chia Pudding